dirac-institute/sorcha/docs/cite.rst

 Built-In Citation Function
 ----------------------------

-If you use ``Sorcha`` in your research, please do include a citation in your published papers for ``Sorcha`` and the software packages and resources that ``Sorcha'' is based on.
+If you use ``Sorcha`` in your research, please do include a citation in your published papers for ``Sorcha`` and the software packages and resources that ``Sorcha`` is based on.
 There are two ways to find this information:

 The first is to create a text file of the citation by running the following command on the command line::